nemesisOsorio/spinnaker-governance/rfc/new-artifacts-service/README.md

 ## Known Unknowns

 * Not all the stages/services that can produce/consume those artifacts/objects are known.
-* How will artifacts be passed in automated triggers?
+* How will artifacts be passed in automated triggers? <br/>
+  There seems to be no special treatment for trigger artifacts, this feature should be fine.
 * How to migrate/support existing executions?

 ## Security, Privacy, and Compliance